 What you have to offer is just as important as the goals you’ve set.
 Our florist can set up a blog that can realistically help her business grow if she sticks to topics related to it.
 She can set herself apart from her competitors by offering useful content that helps her clients choose bouquets for different occasions or share tips on how to keep the flowers fresh for longer.
 Is this essential for her business?
 No but, if done correctly and consistently, it will help her increase awareness, build a stronger relationship with her audience and, eventually, increase her sales.

 The same, however, can’t be said about our author.
 In this case, content is the main sore point.
 Yes, his writing may wow even the most demanding critic but with the plethora of blogs related to book reviews, events and discussions, figuring out what to blog about is going to be a problem.
 If our author is very well known, he might post about the latest event he’s attended or where his next book signing will be.
-Then again, why dedicate an entire blog for a few sparse posts that can be turned into more personal announcements on his website.
+Then again, why dedicate an entire blog for a few sparse posts that can be turned into more personal announcements on his website or social media.
 The trick here is to find a way to make that specific writer’s style into the equivalent of a fan’s Disneyland.
 Short stories, events with amusing overtones referencing characters or events in their books, sharing personal experiences to which the readers can relate to is the way to go in this case.